neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 Before he could complete the sentence, she breaks into tears, “If you ever wanted to apply?”
 She takes a deep breath, trying to calm herself.
 “I see, that is really nice Akshay...”

-She pauses for a second, “I lost my husband and I'm not ready lose my son too.”
+She pauses for a second, “I lost my husband and I'm not ready to lose my son too.”

 “Mom seriously.
 There's nothing to worry about”

 “Why can't you be like Siddharth?
 He's my son too.
 But he chose a career which does not risk lives.”
 She wipes off the tears using the pallu of her saree.

-“Okay mom.
+“Okay, mom.
 I will not apply.”
 He closes the window and deletes the form trying to assure her.
 “You don't have to worry about it anymore.”

 He gets up and hugs her.
 She cries harder.
 “I don't want to lose you beta.
 I don't ever want to lose you.